 For today’s Daily Stress Releaf, I want to talk about a profound thought I recently heard.
 The other day I watched David Brooks give a great Ted Talk.
-He talked about how intensely empty he felt after he’d gotten divorced.
+First, I have to say, I’m aware of his work with a social media platform where he might have had a conflict of interest (more here).
+But in his presentation, he talked about how intensely empty he felt after he’d gotten divorced.
 He said he’d fallen for the lies that our culture tells us: career success is fulfilling, that he could make himself happier with external results, that you are what you accomplish.
 We often believe that people who achieve more than others are actually better than others.
 So he found himself stuck in this valley of disconnection.
 He realized then, as he said, “When you have one of those bad moments in life, you can either be broken or you can be broken open.”

 Our Souls Are Like a Hard Nut From a Tree

 I love this metaphor.
 Of course, the first thing I related this to was a nut from a tree.
 In particular, a walnut, one of the hardest nuts to crack.
 I thought about how hard the shell is, how wonderful the seed inside.
 The shell protects the seed from the elements until it’s time to drop and break open.
 Afterward, the seed has all it needs to start creating a whole other tree.
 A new tree!
 And with a new tree comes a new life.
 Of course, with a new life comes rebirth and hope.

 But if the nut is smashed to pieces, the seed might be rendered unviable.
 That seems the saddest of all outcomes.
 All that great growth and potential lost.
 In Brooks’s talk, he used the idea of being broken versus broken open to highlight how people descend into depression and anger.
 “We all know people who are broken,” he said.
 “They’ve endured some pain or grief.
 They get smaller.
 They get angrier, resentful, they lash out as the saying is ‘Pain that is not transformed gets transmitted.'”